 Don't drink alcohol or use drugs.
 They increase the chance that you will participate in high-risk sexual behaviors.

-Women should not douche after intercourse.
+People should not douche after intercourse.
 It does not protect against STIs.
-And, it could spread an infection farther into the reproductive tract, and can wash away spermicidal protection.
+It could spread an infection farther into the reproductive tract, and can wash away spermicidal protection.

 Have regular Pap tests, pelvic exams, and periodic tests for STIs.